openhab/openhab-addons/bundles/org.openhab.binding.clementineremote/README.md

-# ClementineRemote Binding
+# Clementine Remote Binding

 <img style="float: right; margin: 0 0 5px 5px" src="doc/screenshot.png" alt="Screenshot" />
-This binding shall bring the benefits of over-the-network control of the [Clementine-Player] to OpenHab!
+This binding shall bring the benefits of over-the-network control of the [Clementine-Player] to openHAB!

 It allows control of playback, position and volume and allows display of various title information: